1. Who we are

 The European Commission has determined that certain countries outside the European Union offer an adequate level of data protection (see article 45 General Data Protection Regulation (GDPR)).
 You can find an overview of these countries here.

 7.2.
-MCFE will ensure that adequate safeguards are in place to comply with the requirements for the international transfer of personal data under applicable privacy laws.
-For transfers of personal data outside the European Economic Area, MCFE may use Commission approved Standard Contractual Clauses as safeguards (see article 46 GDPR).
+MLE will ensure that adequate safeguards are in place to comply with the requirements for the international transfer of personal data under applicable privacy laws.
+For transfers of personal data outside the European Economic Area, MLE may use Commission approved Standard Contractual Clauses as safeguards (see article 46 GDPR).

 8. Your rights